nhrones/Deno-Desktop-Dice/readme.md

 ```
 Download and run the DiceGame.exe executable.
 ```
 86.5 MB standalone multiplatform executable.

-Tested to work on Winows and Mac
+Tested to be working on Windows and Mac.